 Kun opera or Kunqu is the oldest continuous Chinese performing tradition.
 Maturing around five hundred years ago in the prosperous Yangzi River delta region, it quickly became the most popular form of drama among educated elites empire wide.

 The lyrics for Kun opera were viewed as a kind of poetry.
 Librettists “filled in,” mixed, and matched existing musical templates.
 The defining characteristics of Kun performance are a careful attention to pronunciation of each segment of a syllable and close coordination of music, choreography, and song in an unbroken flow.

 Chinese Culture: Tradition, Transformation and Interaction

 The Hong Kong Polytechnic University

-This vibrant XSeries program showcases experts in Chinese culture led by the Hong Kong Polytechnic University.
-It is composed of three compact courses - Tradition, Transformation and Interaction - and 15 fascinating topics.
+This vibrant XSeries program showcases 15 experts in Chinese culture led by the Hong Kong Polytechnic University.
+It is composed of 3 compact courses and 15 fascinating topics.

 Interested students may register an account at edX to attend the lectures, and access to all lecturing materials and some review questions for free.
 Attending certificate and the complete set of review and graded questions will be subject to certain fees charged by edX.

 Building Climate Resilience through Communities, Landscapes and Cultural Heritage

 Professor Neil Macdonald, University of Liverpool